liamcannon36/PatchAttackExpansion/README.md

 ## Requirements
 + python 3.6
 + pytorch 1.4.0
-+ easydict
++ easydict 1.9.9
-+ opencv
++ opencv 3.14.10
-+ matplotlib
++ matplotlib  3.2.1
-+ scikit-learn
++ scikit-learn 0.21.2
-+ tqdm
++ tqdm 4.43.0
 + kornia 0.2.2
 + jupyter (for PatchAttack_tutorial.ipynb)

+Step-by-step:
-To run this, you will also need the human-readable labels of your image dataset, in our case teh 1000 labels of image net.
+Instal the requirements, you will also need the human-readable labels of your image dataset, in our case teh 1000 labels of image net.
 This needs to be a txt file in this instance, and not a json.
-It is not necessary to rebuild the adversarial patches dictionary, if you are sticking with ImageNet.
-It is suggested to start in the attack tutorial ipynb file.
+If you are using ImageNet, I supplied this in the codeabse.
+To run this, it is not necessary to rebuild the adversarial patches dictionary, if you are sticking with ImageNet.
+It is suggested to start in the attack tutorial ipynb file, by running those attacks and visualizing the output.
+Then, to change the parameters of the attack, see the TPA_config file, MPA_config file, etc...

 ### Dictionaries
  We provide [TextureDict_ImageNet_0.zip](https://livejohnshopkins-my.sharepoint.com/:u:/g/personal/cyang76_jh_edu/EcKGvE7jQVJMuMxqdbSSYdEB2VLbcE24m6YQDAqb2yR9KA?e=P8RJJm), [TextureDict_ImageNet_1.zip](https://livejohnshopkins-my.sharepoint.com/:u:/g/personal/cyang76_jh_edu/EXsnVi0FETZJuf1v9CLfu6YByb79RO_vj3-5BV_RY5Wzdg?e=lRUAj1).
 Please download, unzip and merge the two directories, constituing the whole texture dictionary used in our [paper](https://arxiv.org/abs/2004.05682).
 Alternatively, you can also generate one by yourself.
 First, please provide the paths to the train and val folder of ImageNet dataset and set cfg.ImageNet_train_dir and cfg.ImageNet_val_dir in parser.py.
 Second, you can optionally adjust the parameters in PatchAttack/PatchAttack_config.py to generate textures in different settings.
 Then, you can use the following commands to start the generation: